pagkly/Zed/Investopedia3/Carried Interest Definition.md

 Carried Interest Definition
 ## What Is Carried Interest?

-Carried interest is a share of any profits that the general partners of [private equity](https://www.investopedia.com/terms/p/privateequity.asp) and [hedge funds](https://www.investopedia.com/terms/h/hedgefund.asp) receive as compensation regardless of whether they contribute any initial funds.
-Because carried interest acts as a type of [performance fee](https://www.investopedia.com/terms/p/performance-fee.asp), it acts to motivate the the fund's overall performance.
+Carried interest is a share of any profits that the general partners of [[private equity]](https://www.investopedia.com/terms/p/privateequity.asp) and [[hedge funds]](https://www.investopedia.com/terms/h/hedgefund.asp) receive as compensation regardless of whether they contribute any initial funds.
+Because carried interest acts as a type of [[performance fee]](https://www.investopedia.com/terms/p/performance-fee.asp), it acts to motivate the the fund's overall performance.
 However, carried interest is often only paid if the fund’s returns meet a certain threshold.

 #### What is Carried Interest?